- What am I interested in?

 - Use Truman's online catalog to find books on the topic

-- Use the article databases below to locate magazine and journal articles; Academic Search Premiere is especially useful to begin with as it contains popular an scholarly resources from all disciplines
+- Use the article databases below to locate magazine and journal articles; Academic Search Complete is especially useful to begin with as it contains popular an scholarly resources from all disciplines

 - Use the Article and Research Databases Guide to find guides to resources in other subject areas